MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 ![webviewreasons](./media/WebView2/webviewreasons.PNG)

 1. Web ecosystem & skillset: utilize the entire web platform, libraries, tooling, and talent that exists within the web ecosystem.
-2. **Rapid Innovation:** web development allows for faster deployment and iteration
+2. Rapid Innovation: web development allows for faster deployment and iteration.
 3. **Windows 7, 8, 10 Support:** support for a consistent user experience across Windows 7, 8, and 10
 4. **Native Capabilities:** access the full set of Native APIs.
 5. **Code Sharing:** adding web code to your codebase allows for increased portability across multiple platforms